 The posterior probability is the amount of the marginal of the co-efficient of interest which is above the null.
 Therefore a 50% probability means it is as likely as not that the marginal is null.
 We clarify this in the text with a further exposition of what various posterior probabilities mean (P. XX, Lines XX-XX):

 To calculate the probability that an association estimate was greater than null, we used the 4,000 samples of the posterior and took the proportion of samples which were above a null association.
+A 50% probability means that it is as likely as not that the marginal is null, a probability closer to 100% indicates that the association is more likely to be truly positive, with closer to 0% indicating more likely to be truly negative.

 11) Results page 13, line 22: "(eFigure 1) resulted in positive associations for each of EC, NOx, CO, with positive associations for non-EC PM2.5 in all but the model with EC."
 Is eFigure 1 the correct figure? eFigure 1 shows protective effects for all but EC.